StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ### Deploy the StackState Agent and Cluster Agent

-To retrieve topology, events and metrics data from you Kubernetes cluster, you will need to install:
+For the Kubernetes integration to retrieve topology, events and metrics data, you will need to have the following installed on your Kubernetes cluster:
 - the StackState Agent on each node in the cluster
 - the StackState Cluster Agent on one node
-- kube-state-metrics
+- `kube-state-metrics`

-This can be done in one step using the [Cluster Agent Helm Chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).
+These can be installed together using the [Cluster Agent Helm Chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).

-TODO: Required steps
+TODO: Required steps to install with the helm chart

 ### Status